Slashy-Slasher/Statistics-Library/README.md

   **Stats-Lib:**

-         Mean, Median, Mode, operations for Arraylists
+         Mean, Median, Mode

-         Standard Deviation of a set
+         Standard Deviation

-         Combinations and Permutations(Lost?)
+         Combinations, Permutations and Factorial

-   **Set-Operations:**
+         Union, Intersection, Compliment

-        Union, Intersection, Compliment for Arraylists
+         Binomial and Geometric Distribtuion Solvers with Advanced Features

-        Sort and Trim method:
+         Sort and Trim method: Scans ArrayLists for Duplicatates and Deletes them

    **Birthday:**

         Odds of a group having a similar birthday simulation

    **DoorGame:**

-        Monte Hall problem simulation
+        Monty Hall problem: Prints the outcome of chaning your choice and not